gh2hq/gh2/docs/tutorials/color.md

 ## Ansi mode

-Colors are very different in Charming.
-In Charming, a color consists of three channels: `(ch, fg, bg)`.
+Colors are very different in Lighght.
+In Lighght, a color consists of three channels: `(ch, fg, bg)`.

 - `ch`: character, ascii code or unicode (including cjk characters or emoji).
 - `fg`: foreground color, a number(0 ~ 255 by default) if the color mode is ANSI, a tuple with length equaling to 1or 3 if the color mode is HSB or RGB.